pdp10/AstroJournal/README.md

 v0.9

+- Use of the application launch4j for generating a Windows executable file for astrojournal.
+In the future this could be integrated in Maven pom.xml.
 - Added AJMainConsole to run AstroJournal via command line.
 - Started support for Windows in order to avoid calling the BAT script.
 - Input and output files are now placed in a configurable folder outside